Explore solutions built for your industry

 Written by SmartSense | Supply Chain

 The cold chain refers to temperature-controlled logistics of perishable commodities that require a specific climate.
-More specifically, the cold chain refers to all of the equipment and resources that are utilized along the supply chain of transport from point-of-origin to the point of final delivery.
-It includes transportation assets such as refrigerated containers or railcars, as well as other transportation vehicles that eventually ends up in storage and distribution facilities that handle the product before it reaches the consumer.
+More specifically, cold chain temperature monitoring refers to all of the equipment and resources that are utilized along the supply chain of transport from point-of-origin to the point of final delivery.
+It includes transportation assets such as refrigerated containers or railcars, as well as other cold chain transportation vehicles that eventually end up in storage and distribution facilities that handle the product before it reaches the consumer.
 This complicated chain of events requires numerous elements to building effective cold chain management.

 First, an effective cold chain should incorporate innovative technology.
 This means having the right equipment to achieve the proper temperatures for the commodities during shipment and storage.
-It also means having the right tools, equipment, and capabilities to monitor temperature and humidity so that the perishables remain intact and reach their final destinations in the conditions desired by the shipper.
+It also means having the right tools, equipment, and temperature monitoring devices for humidity so that the perishables remain intact and reach their final destinations in the conditions desired by the shipper.

 Now that you’re compliant with FSMA, how do you unlock its full potential?
 Watch our webinar to learn how to leverage FSMA to drive tangible ROI.

 The equipment required for refrigeration can be complex; the cold chain should implement and carefully adhere to a disciplined maintenance procedure and program.
 Maintenance requires time, investment, and a very rigid schedule to ensure that equipment not only works properly but achieves specified and set temperatures at all times.
 Having a good maintenance program reduces the risk of failure and ultimately results in the cargo reaching its destination on time and in the desired condition.
-Equipment failure could result in a devastating loss to the shipper and the carrier.
+Equipment failure could result in a devastating losses in food delivery to grocery stores or medications and vaccines to pharmacies.

 In the future we can expect the cold chain to become more critical as we become accustomed to the viable benefit that perishable commodities of all types provide to society.
 Shippers, carriers, and other logistics managers must implement significant knowledge of available resources.
 Additionally, they must understand market capacity for cold chain logistics in order to serve their customers and allow their businesses to grow to meet the demand of this market.